Set Up a Zookeeper Cluster

 |Server ID||Node IP||Client Port||P2P Port||Leader Election Port|

 You must configure each machine hosting a Zookeeper node to allow inbound/outbound connections between all Zookeeper nodes for the client, P2P, and Leader election ports (ports 2181, 2888 and 3888).
-Other process must not use for each Zookeeper node are not used by any other process.
+These ports must be dedicated to Zookeeper and no other processes.